CSU-CompSci-CS163-4/PracticalOptionKnightFight/README.md

 practice coding before your next coding class.
 Some ideas for extension

 * Add javadoc to all your methods, and generate the webpages for it all
-* Add the ability to have inventory items, each with their own attributes they provide bonuses to
+* Add the ability to have inventory items, each with their own attributes they provide bonuses.
 * Build a 'choose your own adventure book' into the game.
 Based on choices, where does the quest take the knight?